ColibrITD-SAS/mpqp/docs/getting-started.rst

 ..
 TODO: grab the compatibility matrix from MyQLM and relax our requirements
 .. when possible, test on many different configurations (tox or other ?)

-For now, we support python versions 3.9 to 3.11, and both Windows, Linux and MacOS (specifically, Linux was validated on Ubuntu LTS 20.04, while Ubuntu 18.04 is not supported, so your milage may vary).
+For now, we support python versions 3.9 to 3.11, and all of Windows, Linux and MacOS (specifically, Linux was validated on Ubuntu LTS 20.04, while Ubuntu 18.04 is not supported, so your milage may vary).